-- Opportunities: develop our network within the whole energy system, embrace innovative ways to manage demand and generation in real time, and utilise more of our assets' capacity. - Challenges: support an increase in the pace of UK decarbonisation with a just transition that enables everyone opportunities to benefit from Net Zero.
+Opportunities: continue to develop our network, embrace innovative ways to manage demand and generation in real time, and utilise more of our assets' capacity to connect low carbon technologies as quickly as possible.

+Challenges: to support an increase in the pace of UK decarbonisation with a just transition that enables everyone opportunities to benefit from Net Zero.